-You may also need to get specific about the way collaboration will work, the project's basic chain of communication, and the kind of project team culture you want to establish.
-Both the budget and the project scope will have to be agreed upon and then explained to your team to avoid any problem associated with scope creep.
+Get specific about the way collaboration will work, the project's primary chain of communication, and the kind of project team culture you want to establish.
+Agree upon a standard budget and project scope and explain to your team to avoid any problem associated with scope creep.

 #5: Measure Progress Regularly

-Regardless of the way you and your team approach the project, it is important that you manage the progress by communicating with your team regularly and evaluating the work that has been done.
+Regardless of the way you and your team approach the project, you must manage the progress by communicating with your team regularly.
+Regular evaluation of completed tasks is also crucial. .

-You can use a project management software tool like ProProfs Project to streamline all your communication in one place.
+You can use also adopt tools and techniques for managing project teams.
+For example, you can use a project management software tool like ProProfs Project to streamline all your communications in one place.
 Using this software can help you break the project down into more manageable parts.

 #6: Reflect, Adapt & Proceed

 Finally, the ability to reflect with your teams and adapt to the changes required in the team is taught during training sessions.
 These sessions usually focus on team building in project management.
 This is why concepts like Agile are increasingly popular.